Jobs to do in the garden in December – 12 ways to keep on top of your winter garden

 To keep your feathered friends well fed throughout the colder months, try planting holly, mistletoe, pyracantha, cotoneaster and hawthorn – many of which are, handily, on the list of best hedging plants for gardens anyway.

-If you've already mastered how to take cuttings like Monty Don, now is the time to put your skills to good use, as experts say taking hardwood cuttings is absolutely on the list of jobs to do in the garden in December.
+If you've already mastered the art of taking cuttings like Monty Don, now is the time to put your skills to good use, as experts say taking hardwood cuttings is absolutely on the list of jobs to do in the garden in December.

 'You should only take hardwood cuttings during the dormant season,' says Morris, 'so December is the ideal time to get to work!'